michael2012z/BitBible/markdown/KJV/files/Ps.md

 23. Princes also did sit and speak against me: but thy servant did meditate in thy statutes.

-24. Thy testimonies also are my delight and my counsellors.my counsellors: Heb. men of my counsel
+24. Thy testimonies also are my delight and my counsellors.

 25. ד DALETH.
 My soul cleaveth unto the dust: quicken thou me according to thy word.